Softeq/NetKit.Chat/README.md

 You can find all NetKit.Chat WebSockets events in the [Wiki](https://github.com/Softeq/NetKit.Chat.SignalRClient/wiki/Chat-events) document.

-To ensure transparency of interaction between NetKit.Chat and other clients like [XToolkit.Chat](https://github.com/Softeq/XToolkit.Chat) the common transport models was handed out into separate package named [NetKit.Chat.TransportModels](https://github.com/Softeq/NetKit.Chat.TransportModels).
+To ensure transparency of interaction between NetKit.Chat and other clients like [XToolkit.Chat](https://github.com/Softeq/XToolkit.Chat) the common transport models are placed into separate package named [NetKit.Chat.TransportModels](https://github.com/Softeq/NetKit.Chat.TransportModels).
 This package contains all transport models for both protocols WebSockets and HTTP.

-In turn, the client which directly interacts with backend has been allocated in the separate package [NetKit.Chat.SignalRClient](https://github.com/Softeq/NetKit.Chat.SignalRClient).
+In turn, the client which directly interacts with backend is placed in the separate package [NetKit.Chat.SignalRClient](https://github.com/Softeq/NetKit.Chat.SignalRClient).

 The following table reflects how different activities supports by different protocols: